conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 ### Feature changes
 - Add support for AWS Glue Schema Registry
 - Add support for `.` in the name of the `Virtual Cluster` APIs
-- Improve error reporting when validating interceptor configuration
+- More detailed errors that are not to do with interceptor validation

 ### Bug fixes
 - Add `aws-java-sdk-sts` dependency to allow assume role profiles when using AWS KMS